alcantarar/dryft/documentation/JOSS_submission/paper.md

 treadmill during running (Fukuchi et al 2017).
 Using `dryft` to reduce this vertical GRF signal’s drift produced favorable results, as the average force measured across aerial phases was 0.01 N for the corrected signal (Figure 2).
-While `dryft` was intended to be used with GRF signals measured during treadmill running, it could also be applied to GRF signals measured during split-belt treadmill walking as well, since only one foot is on a belt at a time.
-However, extra care should be taken to identify crossover steps prior to correcting drift in split-belt treadmill walking GRF data, as they will influence the accuracy of the force values measured during the swing phase.
+While `dryft` was intended to be used with GRF signals measured during treadmill running, it could also be applied to GRF signals measured during split-belt treadmill walking, since only one foot is on a belt at a time.
+However, extra care should be taken to identify crossover steps prior to correcting drift in split-belt treadmill walking GRF data as they will influence the accuracy of the force values measured during the swing phase.

 # Conclusions